Agnes Reads for 2014-2015:

 Since chapters 1-9* contain material that may trigger deeply felt emotional responses, we are starting our journey with the final chapters of this book.
 All Agnes Scott community members are invited to read chapters 10-14 over the summer.

 Then, throughout the academic year, we will tackle the more challenging chapters together.
 Invited speakers, Q&A with faculty and chapter discussion groups are just a few of the ways in which we may engage more deeply with the issues presented in Half the Sky.

 - Write a letter to your academic adviser describing your reaction to a story presented in these four chapters.
 Include a short description of the story, how it is relevant to your life, interests, or goals, whether you were already familiar with the issues presented, and how it may shape your future aspirations.
 Submit your letter through the Adviser Letter form.
 We have created detailed instructions and two sample letters (Sample One | Sample Two) to help guide you in writing your letter.
 Deadline for submission is Friday, August 1st.

 - Attend Book Discussion Group during orientation.

-Past first-year books at Agnes Scott College have included The Immortal Life of Henrietta Lacks by Rebecca Skloot, How to Breathe Underwater by Julie Orringer, Outcasts United by Warren St. John, Einstein’s Dreams by Alan Lightman, The Complete Persepolis by Marjane Satrapi, and American Woman by Susan Choi.
+Past Agnes Reads books have included The Starboard Sea by Amber Dermont, The Immortal Life of Henrietta Lacks by Rebecca Skloot, How to Breathe Underwater by Julie Orringer, Outcasts United by Warren St. John and Einstein’s Dreams by Alan Lightman.

 Casey Long, Co-chair of the Agnes Reads Committee, is your current contact for the Agnes Reads.
 She can be contacted at firstname.lastname@example.org.